A Survey on Event-based Optical Marker Systems: Conclusion and future research

-This survey paper bridges a critical gap in knowledge and provides a systematic literature review on Event-Based Optical Marker Systems (EBOMS), over the last 15~years.
+This survey paper bridges a critical gap in knowledge and provides a systematic literature review of Event-Based Optical Marker Systems (EBOMS), over the last~15~years.
 We described the general working principles of EBOMS, examined the emerging technologies, and discussed the latest applications and best practices.
-We hope that this survey may serve as a catalyst for further research in this area at the crossroads of computer vision, pattern recognition and robotics, setting the stage for innovative solutions to~emerge.
+We hope that this survey may serve as an entry point for practitioners and as a catalyst for research in this area at the crossroads of computer vision, pattern recognition and robotics.